willjgh/snake-training/README.md

 ## Todo

-- method to run models of population using snake (without display) and compute fitness
-- store fitness and seed information on model
+- (Snake) method to construct model input from snake game state: distance to walls, tail, food, etc

-- method to display a given model / all models
+- (Population)(MultiDisplay) method to display all models of population
-- evolution of population using fitness
+- (Display) draw snake grey when dead, but avoid repeatedly drawing once dead?